Soldann/alfresco-s3-adapter/README.md

 # alfresco-s3-adapter
-Alfresco AMP Module for S3 Backed Storage
+### Alfresco AMP Module for S3 Backed Storage

+This module enables Alfresco to use the S3 storage as configured in `alfresco-global.properties` as the content store.

  * Migrated from the `alfresco-cloud-store` project at https://code.google.com/p/alfresco-cloud-store/
  * Updated to use AWS S3 SDK 1.11.106, Alfresco 6.2.0-ga API